-01.31.01 Term
+01.21.01 Term

-Each officer of the Board shall be elected for a term of one year.
-In election years, officers shall be elected at the organizational meeting of the Board and in non-election years, the officers shall be elected at the meeting which is nearest to the calendar date of the previous year's organizational meeting.
+Each officer of the Board shall be elected for a term of two years.
+Election of officers will be conducted during the organizational meeting held in election years.
 Terms of office shall commence following election of officers and end upon the next succeeding election of officers.

-01.31.04 Duties
+01.21.03 Duties